epam/hubctl.io/docs/hubctl/cli/hubctl-stack-undeploy.md

 ## Usage Example

-To un-deploy all components in the runlist:
+To un-deploy all components in the run-list:

 ```bash
 hubctl stack undeploy